OZI-Project/OZI/README.rst

 The OZI continuous integration strategy consists of:

-1. The following checkpointed environments:
+1. The following isolated checkpoint environments:

 * code testing and coverage
 * distributing Python packages with Meson_
 * code linting and formatting

 2. Release drafting
+3. Building of releases
-3. Provenance generation (`SLSA v1.0 - Level 3 <https://slsa.dev/spec/v1.0/levels#build-l3>`_)
+4. Provenance generation (`SLSA v1.0 - Level 3 <https://slsa.dev/spec/v1.0/levels#build-l3>`_)
-4. Publishing
+5. Publishing

 What OZI is **not**
 ###################